The Easiest Dairy Free Kale Pesto Recipe

 1 dessert spoon nutritional yeast

 1/4 teaspoon sea salt, or to taste

-Into your food processor, throw the kale, parsley, cashews, garlic, lemon juice and salt.
+Into your food processor, throw the kale, parsley, cashews, nutritional yeast, garlic, lemon juice and salt.
 Process until it's combined into a smooth paste, stopping to push the sides down if you need to.
 Then, drizzle the oil in as the motor is still running, blend until creamy.

 Taste and add more lemon, salt or olive oil as required.
 Store in a glass jar in the fridge, drizzled with olive oil to keep it fresh.
 It should last for about a week.

 I have been adding this pesto to any and all savoury recipes as an extra nutritional punch; dolloped on homemade soups, veggie mash, toast, or better yet through these pesto scrambled eggs or dolloped on our pizza!
 Consider too doubling the recipe and freezing small portions for another day, it freezes well.

 If you're a kale pesto recipe newbie please report back and let me know what you think.
 Actually, just say hello full stop.
 And don't forget, if you want to save this for 'Ron, pin it to your favourite healthy food Pinterest board or bookmark it for later.